Research and Teaching Interests

 Honors 125: The Arts in New York City

-Funny Asians: Comedy and Humor in Asian American Literary and Popular Culture (manuscript under review)
+Funny Asians: Comedy and Humor in Asian American Literary and Popular Culture (under contract with Rutgers University Press)

 Articles and Book Chapters